-Salary loans to key management personnel included under the caption "Receivables from employees" amounted to and \$\frac{1}{2}.50\$ million as of December 31, 2018 and 2017 (see Note 7).
+Salary loans to key management personnel included under the caption "Receivables from employees" amounted to and P7.60 million P5.27 million as of December 31, 2019 and 2018 (see Note 7).
 These are interest-bearing, due and demandable, unsecured and not impaired.

-In 2018, the Company paid directors' fees to the Company's board of directors totaling P1.62 million in 2018 and P1.44 million in 2017 (see Note 20).
+The Company paid directors' fees to the Company's board of directors totaling P1.70 million in 2019 and P1.62 million in 2018.